-(1) Unless otherwise noted, options are granted at the close of market price on the grant date (or on an adjacent market trading day if the Nasdaq Global Market is closed on the grant date); they vest over a period of four years as follows: twenty-five percent (25%) of the option vests on the first anniversary of the grant date and 1/48 of the original grant vests each additional month of service.
+(1) Unless otherwise noted, options are granted at the close of market price on the grant date (or on an adjacent market trading day if the Nasdaq Global Market is closed on the grant date).
+They vest over a period of four years as follows: one-fourth of the option vests on the first anniversary of the grant date and 1/48th of the original grant vests each additional month of service.

-(2) The terms of the SARs are essentially identical to those of the options granted on the same date; they have the same vesting schedule and same exercise price.
+(2) The terms of the SARs are essentially identical to those of the options granted on the same date and they have the same vesting schedule and same exercise price.

-(3) This was one of eight non-qualified, performance-based options granted by the Compensation Committee on June 26, 2001 to employees who had been given year-long goals in January 2001.
+- (3) This was one of eight non-qualified, performance-based options granted by the Compensation Committee on June 26, 2001 to employees who had been given year-long goals in January 2001.
 The exercise price was set at \$3.10, which the committee determined to be approximately equal to the average market price during January 2001.
 The grants vested on December 31, 2001 to the extent that the individual goals had been achieved by the respective employees.
-It was determined that 12,000 of the 12,500 shares originally covered by the option

-- issued to Dr. Tsukamoto had been earned, and the remaining 500 shares were cancelled.
+It was determined that 12,000 of the 12,500 shares originally covered by the option issued to Dr. Tsukamoto had been earned, and the remaining 500 shares were cancelled.
 In accordance with APB 25, the company recorded \$19,375 of compensation expense in 2001 in respect of this award. - (4) Restricted stock units granted under our 2006 Equity Incentive Plan.
-These restricted stock units vest over a three-year period from the date of grant: one-third of the award will vest on each grant date anniversary over the following three years.
+These restricted stock units vest ratably over a three to four-year period on each grant date anniversary.